White-headed pigeon: Distribution and habitat

 The pigeon's habitat is from Cooktown, Queensland to southern New South Wales, with increasing numbers now found in eastern Victoria.
 It can commonly be found in tropical regions, subtropical rainforest, scrub, watercourses and street trees.
 Since colonisation of Australia, their numbers have decreased but they have thrived on the introduced Camphor laurel (Cinnamomum camphora).

 Behavior and ecology

 The white-headed pigeon's nest generally consists of scanty twigs and is usually placed high in canopy up to 18 metres.
 It tends to lay one cream-white egg.
 Breeding is mostly from October to December.

 These pigeons are often found alone, in pairs or in small flocks.
 They are very quiet and elusive.
 Their flight is swift and direct.

 Feeding

-This bird's diet consists of fruits and seeds, with its favorite food being the invasive camphor laurel (Cinnamomum camphora).
+This bird's diet consists of fruits and seeds, with its favourite food being the invasive camphor laurel (Cinnamomum camphora).
 White-headed pigeons will consume buds, flowers, leaves, and ripe and unripe fruits of the camphor laurel year-round.
 They feed in tree canopies alone or small groups, but may also feed on the ground from time to time.
 Larger groups may gather when feeding on camphor laurels, up to 100.
 It also eats fallen grains in cornfields.